Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 Disadvantages

-When you want to send extra money for your kids’ tuition fees, the planned crew change for the end of May may push thru in July.
+When you want to send extra money for your kids’ tuition fees, the planned crew change for the end of May may push through in July.

-- Second, when the offsigner is home and unfortunately, he gets robbed or burglarized before he could send it, that’s adios for your money.
+• Second, when the offsigner is home and unfortunately, he gets robbed or burglarized before he can send it, that’s adios for your money.

 I heard news about this wherein the offsigner used the money for himself and declared it as lost or stolen.
 That’s stealing in broad daylight.

-What would you do if that happens to your hard earned dollars?
+What would you do if that happened to your hard-earned dollars?

 5. Online Bank Transfers

 Today, you can transfer money from your bank to other bank accounts in the Philippines.
-The Bangko Sentral ng Pilipinas (BSP) mandates banking institutions to offer this feature for their clients and depositors.
+The Bangko Sentral ng Pilipinas (BSP) mandates banking institutions to offer this feature to their clients and depositors.

-But not all financial institutions provide it.
-You may have to check your bank if they offer this service.
+However, not all financial institutions provide it.
+You may have to check with your bank if they offer this service.

 How can we, seafarers, use this?

-I’ve been utilizing this feature three years already.
+I’ve been utilizing this feature for many years already.
 I use it to manage my funds and send extra money to my family and siblings who are still studying.

-If your vessel have no online facilitiy, you can buy an internet simcard if you’re a liner and access the online banking features.
+If your vessel has no online facility, you can buy an internet sim card if you’re a liner and access the online banking features.

 Or you can ask a crew mate who employs this feature and just pay him a handsome fee in addition to the funds you want transferred.